rivantsov/ngraphql/ReadMe.md

 See also [Star Wars Example](https://github.com/rivantsov/starwars) in a separate github repository.

 [VITA](https://github.com/rivantsov/vita) ORM contains a sample project implementing a GraphQL Server for a BookStore sample application.
 Among other things, it shows how (N+1) problem can be efficiently handled **automagically** by a smart-enough ORM.
 Most of the related entities like *Book.Publisher* or *Book.Authors* are batch-loaded automatically by the ORM.

+To see some request/response samples, inspect the file [UnitTestsLog](misc/UnitTestsLog.txt).
+It is a complete log file for a run of all tests in unit tests project.
+It contains requests, responses and metrics data.

 ## Documentation
 See the [Wiki pages](https://github.com/rivantsov/ngraphql/wiki) for this project.